voilacf/nvim/ReadMe.md

 - lazy used as package manager
 - config written in Lua
-- setup for macOs (still working on optimized version)
+- setup for macOs (still work in progress)

 ## Setup